ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 ## BOARD OF DIRECTORS

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000005_433386837f95f3f9ff84b6b18a2391bc0977e1a421251269d2d10c06282b879f.png)
+**Description**: The image shows three formally dressed individuals, presumably professionals, set against a light blue digital-themed background.
+On the left, a man with gray hair and glasses is wearing a suit and a red and white bow tie.
+In the center, another man with brown hair and glasses is wearing a pinstriped suit and a red and white patterned tie.
+On the right, a woman with short black hair and glasses is wearing a gray suit with a pink blouse and a pearl necklace.
+The background features a gradient from blue to white with abstract digital patterns and connections, while the bottom edge of the image has a gradient transitioning to a burgundy color.

 **Description**: The image shows three older Asian people posing against a blue background with digital-looking patterns, giving off a tech-related vibe.
 The person on the left is a man with white hair wearing glasses and a red and white bow tie.
 In the middle, there's another man wearing glasses and a suit with a red, white, and brown patterned tie.
 On the right is a woman also wearing glasses and a gray suit, along with a pearl necklace and a pink shirt underneath.
 All three individuals are smiling and appear to be professionally dressed.